biologist79/ESPuino/README.md

 | 12            | Neopixel              | DI     |                                                              |
 | 17            | BC337 (via R5)        | Base   | Don't forget R5!                                             |

-Optionally, GPIO 17 can be used to drive an NPN-transistor (BC337-40) that pulls a p-channel MOSFET (IRF9520) to GND in order to switch on/off 5V-current.
+Optionally, GPIO 17 can be used to drive a NPN-transistor (BC337-40) that pulls a p-channel MOSFET (IRF9520) to GND in order to switch on/off 5V-current.
 Transistor-circuit is described [here](https://dl6gl.de/schalten-mit-transistoren): Just have a look at Abb.
 4. Values of the resistors I used: R1: 10k, R2: omitted(!), R4: 10k, R5: 4,7k

 ## Prerequisites
 * for debugging-purposes serialDebug can be set (before compiling) to ERROR, NOTICE, INFO or DEBUG.
 * make decision, if MQTT should be enabled (enableMqtt)
-* if yes, set the IP of the MQTT-server and check the MQTT-topics (states and commands)
+* if yes, set the IP of the MQTT-server accordingly and check the MQTT-topics (states and commands)
 * in setup() RFID-cards can be statically linked to an action/file.
 Everything is stored in NVS.
 * set NUM_LEDS to the LED-number of your Neopixel-ring.
 * please note: by using audiobook-mode any playlist-savings will be overwritten with every start unless the RFID-cards in setup() are commented out.
 Main way to link RFID to an action will be a webservice (still under development)